stateful/vscode-runme/README.md

 ## Configure Document-level Execution

-RUNME does not just retain frontmatter, it supports top-level settings that will affect all cells in the document.
+Runme does not just retain frontmatter, it supports top-level settings that will affect all cells in the document.

 ```sh {"id":"01HF7B0KK8DED9E3ZYTXMMAQFJ"}
 ---